AnyChart/docs.anychart.com/Basic_Charts_Types/Heat_map_Chart.md

 ## Tooltip

-In this section we will explain how to tune HeatMap's tooltip.
-Method {api:anychart.charts.HeatMap#tooltip}**.tooltip()**{api} controls tooltip of the HeatMap.
+In this section we will explain how to tune heat map's tooltip.
+Method {api:anychart.charts.HeatMap#tooltip}**.tooltip()**{api} controls tooltip of the heat map.
 In [Tooltip](../Common_Settings/Tooltip) article you can find some information on how to adjust tooltip content and tooltip visual appearance.

 ```
   var chart = anychart.heatMap(dataSet);